How do plants get the nutrients they need? Let’s find out.

 - Then place each half into a container filled with your colored water.

-- Wait overnight, or a couple days (the color gets darker the longer it is in the water).
+- Wait overnight, or a couple of days (the color gets darker the longer it is in the water).

 - Record your results.
 Was your hypothesis right?
 What is different about the celery after being in the water?
 Color a picture of how the celery looks now.